mcdonaldzachary/kmz-kml-parser/README.md

 # kmz-kml-parser
-tool to parse and display kml files or more specifically extracted kmz files. right now it is just an html file that shows a map and table showing praced data using with javascript but i might make it into a library someday.
+tool to parse and display kml files or more specifically extracted kmz files.

 kml file is named dat.kml because that is what an extracted kmz file defaults as. images for marker icons are located in /images folder